SriSatyaKalyan/notes/git.md

 ` git diff HEAD [filename] ` and ` git diff --staged [filename] ` will be Diff-ing specific files .

 ` git diff [branch1] [branch2] ` will list the changes between the tips of the branch1 and branch2.
 The order matters.

+***Stashing***: Git provides an easy way of stashing these uncommitted changes so that we can return to them later, without having to make unnecessary commits.

+` git stash ` (or ` git stash save `) will take all uncommitted changes (staged and unstaged) and stash them, reverting the changes in your working copy.

+` git stash pop ` command is used to remove the most recently stashed changes in your stash and re-apply them to your working copy.
+The stash is cleared here.

+` git stash apply ` command applies to the current branch whatever is stashed away, without removing it from the stash.
+This can be useful if you want to apply stashed changes to multiple branches.
+The stash still has the changes.

+**Stashing Multiple Times**: One can add multiple stashes into the stack of stashes.
+They will all be stashed in the order that they have been added.

+` git stash list ` command lists the order in which the stashes have been performed. ` git stash apply stash@{[number_of_stash]}` applies the stash which has numbered.

+` git drop stash@{2} ` deletes the stash numbered 2. ` git stash clear ` clears out all the stashes.